 - Frank ran the race as though his life depended on it.

-- We can swim in the pool as soon as we put on plenty of sunscreen.
+- We can swim in the pool as soon as you put on sunscreen.

-- I never knew how wonderful life could be till I met you.
+- I never knew how wonderful life could be until I met you.